 - All figures, tables, and other illustrative material must fit within the minimum margins. - Manuscript with any material extending beyond these margins will not be accepted. - Figures and tables must be numbered consecutively throughout the entire thesis.
 The figures may be numbers sequentially (1, 2, 3, etc.) or using the decimal system (1.1, 1.2, 1.3, 2.1, 2.2, etc.). - Figure numbering should be separate from table numbering. - Figures should be labeled using the fully typed capitalized word "Figure 1" and tables should be numbered with the fully typed capitalized word "Table 1" and so on. - Figure captions should be single-spaced and are not required to be set in the same font style or size as that of the main text.
-However, font style and size must remain consistent from one figure caption to the next. - Figure captions should appear on the same page as the figure to which they refer. - Figures should not be placed out of the order in which they are numbered. - Multiple figures may be placed on the same page as long as doing so does not compromise their legibility.
+However, font style and size must remain consistent from one figure caption to the next. - Figure and tables captions should appear on the same page as the figure or table to which they refer. - Figures should not be placed out of the order in which they are numbered. - Tables should not be placed out of the order in which they are numbered. - Multiple figures may be placed on the same page as long as doing so does not compromise their legibility. - Every figure and table should be referenced within the text.